simonvh/gimmemotifs-manuscript/manuscript.md

 [@NrirsKTi;@iW6hyGIk]
 typically have tested only a few motif finders or used only a few datasets.

-Here, we used the GimmeMotifs framework to benchmark 14 different *de novo* motif finders.
+Here, we used the GimmeMotifs framework as implemented in `gimme motifs` to benchmark 14 different *de novo* motif finders.
 To evaluate the different approaches, we downloaded 495 peak files for 270 proteins from ENCODE (Supplemental Table X; [@6eHRNaUT]) and selected the 100bp sequence centered on the summit of top 5000 peaks.
 Of those